UR Project Funding

 - The cognitive, intellectual, and/or experiential growth opportunities the student will gain from participation in the project

-We are no longer accepting TrUE Undergraduate Scholar Project Funding applications.
-Applications closed at 11:59 pm on July 10, 2019.
+We are now accepting TrUE Undergraduate Scholar Project Funding applications.
+Applications close at noon on Feb 3, 2020.

 Steps to completing the submission process: